llsoftsec/llsoftsecbook/book.md

 \missingcontent{Write chapter on memory vulnerabilities and mitigation.}

-# Physical access side channel attacks
+# Physical access side-channel attacks

-\missingcontent{Write chapter on physical access side channel attacks.}
+\missingcontent{Write chapter on physical access side-channel attacks.}

-# Remote access side channel attacks
+# Remote access side-channel attacks

-This chapter covers side channel attacks for which the attacker does not need physical access to the hardware.\todo{Define side channel better.}
+This chapter covers side-channel attacks for which the attacker does not need physical access to the hardware.\todo{Define side-channel better.}

 ## Timing attacks